LemmyNet/rfcs/0005-private-communities.md

 ## Federation

-As described in the API section, follow requests for private communities are stored in `community_follow_request` instead of `community_follower`.
-Once a request is approved, send an `Accept` activity back to the user.
+When a `Follow` activity is received, Lemmy currently automatically responds with an `Accept`.
+This needs to be changed so that private communities only store the pending follow in the database, without sending an `Accept`.
+Once a moderator approves the request, send an `Accept` to the user.
+Note that only moderators registered on the same instance as the community will see follow requests.

 The `Group` actor for private communities remains public and can be fetched without restrictions, so that remote users can fetch it and follow it.
 It needs a new attribute to indicate that the group is not public.
 [ActivityStreams](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-group) doesn't seem to provide anything suitable, so we can simply add a custom attribute `private: true`.